NTKHarry/MediaEval2025_NewsImage/README.md

 If you do not manage to provide 8,500 recommendations for the large task, simply share **as many** many images as possible.
 But in case there is the final evaluation set contains an article ID for which you have no recommendation, this entry gets assigned the lowest rating score.

+### Example Group Submission

-Example submission for the group 'UnstableOsmosis':
+Below is the folder structure of the an example ZIP files for the group 'UnstableOsmosis':

     UnstableOsmosis.zip
 	|_ GEN_FLUX_SMALL